lparcq/procmon-oprs/src/display/term/help_en.md

-# Help
+# Main window

 Keys F1 to F7 opens sub-menus.
-The action in the sub-menus are most of them time accessible directly as shortcuts from the main menu.
-The menu is more a quick reminder.
-When a key is only accessible from its menu, it is followed by a dagger †.
+The action in the sub-menus are most of them time accessible directly as shortcuts from the main menu when the key is unambiguous.
+The menu can be used as a reminder.
+When a key is only accessible from its menu, it is followed by a dagger † in this documentation.

 Revert to the parent menu with the escape key.